AbhijitMore/training-optimization-playground/README.md

 ## Contributing

-We welcome contributions! 🎉 Whether you're reporting bugs, suggesting new features, or submitting pull requests, your input is invaluable.
+I welcome contributions! 🎉 Whether you're reporting bugs, suggesting new features, or submitting pull requests, your input is invaluable.